OxalisCommunity/Oxalis-AS4/docs/CEF-connectivity.md

 ### CEF connectivity test

-The following Oxalis features needs to be changed to be able to exchange messages with the CEF connectivity test:
+The following Oxalis features needs to be changed to be able to exchange messages with the CEF connectivity test (RC-7 and onwards):
 * HeaderParser
   ```
   oxalis.header.parser=noop